LogoHistorical Figure MBTI

 The Constrained Life

-Tertiary Si in the INTP produces a deep attachment to particular relationships, places, and routines — an attachment that can coexist with, and sometimes limit, the Ne's expansive intellectual range.
-Sophie Volland's domestic situation was one of genuine constraint: she lived for much of her adult life with her widowed mother and her sister, first in Paris and then at the family property in Vitry-sur-Seine.
-Her mobility was limited by family obligation, social convention, and financial circumstance.
-Diderot's letters are full of references to the difficulty of seeing her — she was not always in Paris, her mother's surveillance was a recurring theme — and of the particular frustration of sustaining a relationship at the distance that her circumstances imposed.
+Tertiary Si produces a deep attachment to particular relationships and routines — one that can coexist with, and sometimes limit, Ne's expansive range.
+Sophie Volland's domestic situation was one of genuine constraint: she lived much of her adult life with her widowed mother and sister, first in Paris, then at the family property in Vitry-sur-Seine.
+Diderot's letters are full of references to the difficulty of seeing her, her mother's surveillance a recurring theme.
+What is striking is that she accepted these constraints without audible rebellion — she did not leave or relocate to be closer to him.
+This is not passivity; it is the Si tertiary's attachment to the relational world it knows, even when that world is limiting.
+Whatever its formal status, her relationship with Diderot was the defining bond of her adult life, sustained with a fidelity that lasted thirty years and that the Si tertiary's attachments make comprehensible: they do not easily redirect.

 Fe